andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/craftcms/awesome) - A collection of awesome Craft CMS plugins, articles, resources and shiny things.
 - [awesome-sentiment-analysis](https://github.com/laugustyniak/awesome-sentiment-analysis) - Repository with all what is necessary for sentiment analysis and related areas.
 - [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS) - 📑 A list of awesome learning-based multi-view stereo papers.
-- [awesome-scrapy](https://github.com/AccordBox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
 - [awesome-wp-developer-tools](https://github.com/lukecav/awesome-wp-developer-tools) - A collection of plugins, starter themes and tools to make WordPress development easier.
 - [awesome-knowledge-management](https://github.com/brettkromkamp/awesome-knowledge-management) - A curated list of amazingly awesome articles, people, applications, software libraries and projects related to the knowledge management space.
 - [awesome-macadmin-tools](https://github.com/smashism/awesome-macadmin-tools) - 🕶 Awesome Mac Admin Tools list.